boostercloud/booster/docs/README.md

 If you want to add user authorization, you first need to create the roles that are suitable for your application.
 Roles are classes annotated with the `@Role` decorator, where you can specify some attributes.
 We recommend that you define your roles in the file `src/roles.ts` or, if you have too many roles, put them in several files under the `src/roles` folder.

+_Note: There is not `Admin` user by default.
+In order to register one you need specify a sign-up method on `src/roles.ts`._

 In the following example we define two roles, `Admin` and `User`:

 ```typescript